zlalvani/relgen/README.md

 > Code reviews, release summaries, PR descriptions, labeling, and more—on autopilot. 🤖

-**relgen** is an AI-powered developer tool that automates repo management tasks through automated code reviews, PR and issue management, and release summaries.
+**relgen** is an AI-powered developer tool that streamlines repo management through automated code reviews, change summaries, and issue organization.

 Getting started is simple - just install with npm/pnpm/yarn and run a single command.
 No complex configuration required, though you can customize everything from templates to LLM providers if you want to.